War Dogs (2016 film): Plot

-David Packouz is a massage therapist living in Miami, Florida with his girlfriend Iz in 2005.
-He spends his life savings on high-quality bedsheets to resell to retirement homes, but the venture fails.
-David runs into his old friend Efraim Diveroli, who has formed his own company, AEY Inc., selling arms to the US government for the ongoing war in Iraq.
-Iz informs David she is pregnant, and Efraim offers him a job at AEY; although David and Iz vehemently oppose war, David joins AEY and lies to Iz.
+In 2005, David Packouz, a massage therapist living in Miami, Florida with his girlfriend Iz, spends his life savings on an unsuccessful venture to sell bedsheets to retirement homes.
+David runs into his old friend Efraim Diveroli, whose company, AEY Inc., sells arms to the US government for the war in Iraq.
+Efraim explains that all military equipment contracts up for bidding are posted on a public website, and he bids on small orders that, although ignored by larger contractors, are still worth millions of dollars.